top of page

 The flâneur

 The short film also drew my personal condition as a foreigner, seeking to adjust to the city’s everyday life by reimagining myself in places and experiences while the city was, in turn, recreated through my senses.
 I thus became a Baudelairian flâneur in a post-modern era; a lonely poet with an attentive eye walking aimlessly through Beijing’s streets, producing aesthetic narratives of local details.
-As empiricist, my body was grasped by the city’s contrasted liveliness before analysing and representing audio-visually what was personally experienced.
-In this regard, an analogy could be made between the first contrasted impressions experienced by a Westerner living in Beijing to those of a Chinese person living in a Western city.
+As empiricist, my body was grasped by the city’s contrasted liveliness before analysing and representing audio-visually what I had personally experienced.
+As a foreigner in search of stimuli, I had to be receptive to the unpredictability and asperities of the streets, much like an adventurer who stays alert in unknown lands.
+There were moments of frustrations too for not grasping everything; for being illiterate, for hearing sounds instead of words, for not knowing the codes when crossing a road, for not feeling one with the crowd yet.
+But if I did, then my singularity, my sense of independence would have been gone right from the start.
+In a sense, an analogy could be made between the first contrasted impressions experienced by a Westerner living in Beijing to those of a Beijinger living in a Western city.
 How to detach oneself and find calmness within a new tumultuous city?
+Georg Simmel already had noted this tension between solitude and freedom in the metropolis more than a century ago:

 News